reagent-project/reagent-forms/README.md

 #### :single-select

-The single-select field behaves like the list, but supports different types of elements and allows the fields to be deselected.
-The `:key` attribute of the selected child element is persisted:
+The single-select field behaves like the list, but supports different types of elements and allows the fields to be deselected:

 ```clojure
 [:h3 "single-select buttons"]